jh603/ChemMCP/README.md

 See our website and document at [osu-nlp-group.github.io/ChemMCP](https://osu-nlp-group.github.io/ChemMCP/).

+Join our [Discord community](https://discord.gg/sfZ26Qt3) to discuss ChemMCP, get help, and connect with other users!

 ## What is this?

 ChemMCP is **an easy-to-use and extensible chemistry toolkit for LLMs and AI assistants**, compatible with the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/).
 By integrating **powerful chemistry tools**, ChemMCP can **make general AI models capable of chemistry capabilities**, performing molecular analysis, property prediction, and reaction synthesis tasks, without requiring domain-specific training.
 ChemMCP can also be easily integrated in your research for data processing, agentic applications, and more.